 The fee varies for each of the Florida state parks, but most of the parks cost around $15 to get into.
-Check with the state park you plan on visiting to find out what the exact fee is for the state parks.
+Check with the state park you plan on visiting to find out what the exact fee is for that state park.

 You can get a Florida state parks passport book for $18.
-The passport book doesn’t save you money right away with your visits to Florida state parks, but it can save you in the long wrong.
+The passport book doesn’t save you money right away for your visits to Florida state parks, but it can save you in the long run.
 If you get stamps on each of the pages, you can get a free passport book and an annual pass for the next year.

 You can save money visiting Florida state parks by purchasing an annual pass.
 The annual passes cost $60 for individuals and $120 for families up to six people.
 You can use your annual pass at any of the Florida state parks regardless of the daily entrance fee price.

 How to get a free annual pass.

 If you are a foster parent or you’ve adopted a special needs child, you can get a free state parks pass.
 You can use the pass for the whole family at any of the state parks in Florida.
 You’ll need to apply through the state parks program.

 Parents and spouses of deceased law enforcement officers and veterans who died in the line of duty can get free state park passes.
 The passes are good at all Florida state parks.
 These special passes do not require you to renew them each year.

 Veterans who have a service-related disability and are 100% disabled can get a free annual pass.
 This pass allows them to visit any of the Florida state parks for free.
 You may have to renew your pass each year.

 Volunteers can get free state park passes.
 Florida state parks offer free passes and other benefits to everyone who volunteers at the parks regardless of the volunteer position they’re in.
 If you volunteer 100 hours of time, you’ll get a free pass to the state park you volunteer in.
 If you volunteer 500 hours of time, you can get a free pass to any of the state parks in Florida.